 - Change to the Properties tab of the cluster.

 - Under the Granted accounts section, click Grant access.

 - In the Grantee information form:

 - For AWS account ID, enter the Atlan AWS account ID.

-- For VPC, enter the Atlan VPC ID.
+- For VPC, choose Grant access to specific VPCs and enter the Atlan VPC ID.